+3.3.4.
 Scenario 3: Fishing during the whole year

 Opening the fishery to the whole year for the 18 trawler vessels participating in the fishery corresponds to an increase of 4816 fishing-days-vessel, assuming 267 effective fishing days each year.
 This management scenario was simulated by increasing the fishing mortality of each age class by 477%.
 This large increase in fishing pressure would drive the stocks of both species to very low levels: a reduction of 74% of SSB for A. foliacea and a reduction of 65% for A. antennatus.
 Under these conditions catches of A. foliacea would increase by 45%, while catches of A. antennatus would increase by 170%.
-Still, this large increase in catches (an additional 5800 kg) would represent only an increase in revenues of €58000, a small fraction of the revenues of the fleet.
+Still, this large increase in catches (additional 5800 kg) would represent only an increase in revenues of 58,000 Euro, a small fraction of the revenues of the fleet.
 For this reason, despite the increase in catches, profits would increase only by 1% (Figs 2-4).

+3.3.5.
 Scenario 4: Market development

-We analysed the effects of the development of a market for Greek red shrimps, based either on an increase of internal demand or an export market.
-We did this by comparing the current situation with alternative scenarios of increase in the current price by $2 \times \text{ and } 4 \times (\text{average of } 18 \text{ } \text{€/kg} \text{ and } 36 \text{ } \text{€/kg}, \text{ Scenarios } 4.1 \text{ and } 4.2).$ Because these scenarios do not change the base fishing mortality (because effort is held constant), no significant effect can be expected on SSB or catches (Figs 2 and 3), but profits would increase by 2% and

-6%, respectively (Fig. 4).
-The development of the Greek red shrimp market would allow a moderate increase in revenues and profitability of the trawler fleet, because of the small share of red shrimps in the overall annual catches.
+We analyzed the effects of the development of a market for Greek red shrimps, either based on an increase of internal demand or an export market.
+We have done that by comparing the current situation alternative scenarios of increase by 2x and 4x times the current price (average of $18 \in /$ kg and $36 \in /$ kg, Scenarios 4.1 and 4.2).
+Because these Scenarios do not change the base fishing mortality (because effort is held constant), no significant effect can be expected on SSB or catches (Figs 2 and 3), but profits would increase by 2% and 6% respectively (Fig. 4).
+The development of the Greek red shrimp market would allow a moderate increase of revenues and profitability of the trawler fleet in a low amount, due to the small share of red shrimps in the overall annual catches.

+3.3.6.
 Scenario 5: Fuel price increases

-Fuel costs are the main cost in many fishing fleets, especially in trawling fleets that use active gears.
-In 2007, the fuel price for commercial fishers was 0.45 €/L in Greece, but since 2008 global oil prices have increased and they are likely to increase in the near future.
-Forecasts predict that the oil price will reach 113 US\$ per barrel (in 2009 dollars) in 2035, while short-term price volatility is likely to remain high (IEA, 2010).
+Fuel costs are the main cost in many fishing fleets, especially fleets using active gears, like trawlers.
+In 2007, the fuel price for commercial fishers was 0.45 Euro / I in Greece, but since 2008 global oil prices have increased and they are likely to increase in the near future.
+Forecasts predict the oil price to reach 113 US\$ per barrel (in year 2009)

+dollars) in 2035, while short term price volatility is likely to remain high (IEA, 2010).
 In Scenarios 5.1, 5.2 and 5.3 fuel price increases of 20%, 50% and 100% relative to current prices were compared.
-Because these scenarios do not change the base fishing mortality, no significant effect can be expected on SSB or catches (Figs 2 and 3), but profits of the fleet would decrease by 2%, 5% and 11%, respectively (Fig. 4)
+Because these Scenarios do not change the base fishing mortality, no significant effect can be expected on SSB or catches (Figs 2 and 3), but profits of the fleet would decrease by 2%, 5% and 11% respectively (Fig. 4)